-A large high bright room with plenty of natural light and large paintings by artist Darlene Garr on the walls, the restaurant offers cooking well above the standard normally expected of hotels.
+A large high bright room with plenty of natural light and large paintings by artist Darlene Garr on the walls, Head Chef Darren Collins and his team offer cooking well above the standard normally expected of hotels.

-Service is friendly, although it may be lacking in direction.
+Service is friendly, although it can sometimes be lacking in direction.